RichardDShipman/Glycopeptide_Proteoform_Generator/README.md

    URL: (https://data.glygen.org/GLY_001046)

-   Glycopeptide molecular composition was extracted from column names.
+   **Note**: Glycopeptide molecular composition was extracted from column names and used as the `glycopeptides.csv` example CSV file.

 # Reference Source Materials